Published: Oct 23, 2012

 No. “Everybody” didn’t.
 Women did.
 All the women in my circle, anyway.
 They loved Mitchell’s trilly voice, naked lyrics, insistence on independence, her secondary gift as a painter — for them, Joni Mitchell was a role model.

 Maybe I was threatened by such a gifted woman, by such a quicksilver spirit.
-Maybe I suspected that it was possible to operate out of honesty and innocence ran wild — and that women who lived like that were beyond me.
+Maybe I had only modest experience with women who operated out of honesty and innocence, maybe I sensed that women who lived like that were beyond me.
 What man would willingly look into a light that bright?
 Not many.
 Not me, anyway.

 But you know how it goes.
 Life beats you up.
 And, eventually, the wind tunnel of experience knocks off your slick charm and easy certainty.
 And then an album that ”everyone” was listening to in 1971 makes its way to your ears — 30 years late.